klausbrunner/solarpositioning/README.md

 ### Requirements

-To run: Java 8, nothing else.
+To run: Java 8 or newer.

 To build from source: Java 9 or newer, as the -release flag for javac is used.